 He urged members of the public to always engage authorities whenever they felt aggrieved than destroying public property.

 The Deputy Police Chief said police always exercised restraint whenever they were attacked and people should never take that for granted or as a weakness.

 “We can also respond at any given time whenever we are attacked or when our lives are threatened but we always exercise restraint,” he said.

-Mr Sibote who was accompanied by the North-western Police Commissioner, Hudson Namachila and Kalumbila District Commissioner Robinson Kalota visited Manyama and kisasa to make sure that calm was restored in the areas.
+Mr Sibote who was accompanied the North-western Police Commissioner, Hudson Namachila and Kalumbila District Commissioner Robinson Kalota visited Manyama and kisasa to make sure that calm was restored in the areas.

 He assured the communities of adequate police presence both during the day and at night.

 Kakaindu Police Post was constructed in 2015 and police areas including Lumwana Mine, Lumwana East, part of Maheba and other surrounding areas leading to Mumbezhi.